GreenCow Biosolutions

 Professor Christen Sørensen

-is a shareholder in GreenCow Biosolutions and formerly chairman of the board of Unibio A/S, with previous positions of trust including in the Danish Economic Council and the Copenhagen Stock Exchange.
+Chairman, is co-founder and shareholder in GreenCow Biosolutions.
+Former chairman of the board of Unibio A/S and previous positions of trust including in the Danish Economic Council and the Copenhagen Stock Exchange.

 Daily Management